vinta/awesome-python/README.md

 * [NIPY](http://nipy.org) - A collection of neuroimaging toolkits.
 * [NumPy](http://www.numpy.org/) - A fundamental package for scientific computing with Python.
 * [Open Babel](http://openbabel.org/wiki/Main_Page) - A chemical toolbox designed to speak the many languages of chemical data.
-* [PyDy](http://www.pydy.org/) - Short for Python Dynamics, used to assist with workflow in the modeling of dynamic motion based around NumPy, SciPy, IPython, and matplotlib.
+* [PyDy](http://www.pydy.org/) - Short for Python Dynamics, used to assist with workflow in the modeling of dynamic motion.
 * [PyMC](https://github.com/pymc-devs/pymc3) - Markov Chain Monte Carlo sampling toolkit.
 * [RDKit](http://www.rdkit.org/) - Cheminformatics and Machine Learning Software.
 * [SciPy](http://www.scipy.org/) - A Python-based ecosystem of open-source software for mathematics, science, and engineering.